 - 2 tbsp sugar

-- For the mousse, add the icing sugar and vanilla flavoring to the cream and beat it until it's stiff.
+- For the cream mousse, mix the heavy whipping cream, powdered sugar, and vanilla extract together and beat until stiff.

-- Spread half of the compote over the baked shortcrust pastry.
+- Spread half of the cherry compote over the baked shortcrust pastry.

 - Put a little less than half the cream in a piping bag with a large round spout and pipe it onto the cherries in circles from the outside edge to the center.

-- Lay both sheets of puff pastry on baking trays lined with baking parchment.
-Cut one of the dough circles into 12 equal pieces.
-Brush both sheets with water and sprinkle the sugar evenly over both of them, before baking them in a convection oven for 10 minutes at 390°F.
+- Lay both sheets of puff pastry on sheet pans lined with parchment paper and cut one of the dough circles into 12 equal pieces.
+Brush the puff pastry with water, sprinkle the sugar evenly on top, and bake for 10 minutes.

-- After they have cooled, lay the intact circle of pastry on top of the cream as the next layer of your tart.
-For the next layers, repeat the earlier steps with the rest of the cherries, and about ¾ of the rest of the cream.
+- Once the puff pastry has cooled, lay the intact circle of pastry on top of the cream mousse as the next layer of your tart.
+For the next layers, repeat the earlier steps with the rest of the cherries, and about ¾ of the rest of the cream mousse.

-- Next, squeeze a dab of cream under the bottom of every dough triangle from the second sheet of puff pastry then place them in a circle as the last layer of the tart.
+- Next, squeeze a dab of cream mousse under the bottom of every dough triangle from the second sheet of puff pastry and place them in a circle as the last layer of the tart.

-- To finish, sieve a little icing sugar over the tart, to give that little something extra.
+- To finish, sieve a little powdered sugar over the tart to give that little something extra.